nicholas-long/kb/hacking/to-try-lists/active-directory-domain.md

   - ticket attacks
     - silver ticket to domain admin CVE-2014-6324
 - have local admin and office installed and remote ports 135,445 -> DCOM lateral movement excel remote macro
+- relay NTLMv2 hashes to other machines that have no SMB signing
 - endgame dump hashes
   - impacket secretsdump
   - mimikatz on machine or kiwi module in msf